Updated: Sep 8

 Add sugar (see video) and cover.
 Let simmer for an hour Stir occasionally.
 The onions and tomatoes should be very soft.

 In a separate pot, melt 2 tablespoons of butter.
-Add two tablespoons of flour to the melted butter and whisk continuously until smooth. (see video)
+Add two tablespoons of gluten free flour to the melted butter and whisk continuously until smooth. (see video)

 Remove pot from stove and place on folded towels.
 Use an immersion blender to blend well.
 It should be creamy and smooth. (see video)